Philippines' feared death toll from Typhoon Rai rises to 31 | Science-Environment

 - Philippines

-The Philippines' disaster agency said on Saturday the feared death toll from Typhoon Rai has risen to 31, nearly triple the number of the previous day as rescue teams reach damaged areas and communication lines are restored.
+The feared death toll from a typhoon that battered the Philippines has risen to 31, officials said on Saturday, nearly triple the previous day's number as rescue teams reach damaged areas and communication lines are restored.

-Four people were confirmed killed while 27 were believed to have died as a result of the typhoon, the disaster agency said in a statement.
-Rai was the 15th and among the deadliest of the tropical storms to strike the Philippine archipelago this year.
+Four people have been confirmed dead after being hit by falling trees and another 27 people are feared to have died as a result of Typhoon Rai, the country's disaster agency said in a statement.
+Rai was the 15th and among the deadliest of the tropical storms to strike the Philippine archipelago this year, driving more than 300,000 people to shelter in evacuation centres.
+Many areas were still without power on Saturday.

+The hard-hit central provinces of Cebu and Bohol declared a state of calamity to access disaster funds and imposed a price freeze on basic goods.
+At one point a category 5 storm, the highest classification, Rai brought 195 km (121 miles) per hour winds before making landfall on Thursday.

+Typhoon Rai, locally named as Odette, swept out of the Philippines on Saturday afternoon after making nine destructive landfalls, the first of which https://www.reuters.com/markets/commodities/strong-typhoon-approaches-philippines-tens-thousands-evacuate-2021-12-16 was in the holiday island of Siargao.
+"Odette was really strong.
+Almost 95% of houses in Dinagat Island are without a roof," Nilo Demerey, vice governor of Surigao del Norte province, told a local radio station.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)